aternosorg/taskmaster/README.md

 Tasks can communicate back to the main process during execution and handle results and errors gracefully.

+This library is not supported on Windows due to a lack of essential features.
+The autodetect falls back to the sync worker on Windows, so running tasks should be possible, but running tasks in parallel does not work.

 <!-- TOC -->
 * [Installation](#installation)
 * [Basic Example](#basic-example)